-The YWCA Central Alabama’s “Building Communities, Bettering Lives” AmeriCorps program is pleased to host 40 members for the 2014-2015 program year.
-Men and women from Alabama and around the country have committed to one year of full-time capacity building and direct service through August 2015, benefitting the YWCA and its 16 non-profit partner agencies.
+YWCA Central Alabama’s “Building Communities, Bettering Lives” AmeriCorps program is recruiting 40 members for the 2015-2016 program year.
+Men and women from Alabama and around the country are invited to apply for the one year of full-time capacity building and direct service through August 2016 benefitting the YWCA and its non-profit partner agencies.

-In addition to the YWCA Central Alabama, AmeriCorps members will serve directly this year with Alabama Environmental Council, Girls on the Run, Heart Gallery of Alabama, Hope Manifest, Leading Edge Institute, The Mayor’s Office of Civic Engagement, Norwood Resource Center, One Roof, Pathways, Railroad Park, Safehouse of Shelby County, Vestavia Hills Library in the Forest, The Women’s Fund, Woodlawn Foundation, YMCA Northeast Branch and YouthServe.
+Along with the YWCA Central Alabama, AmeriCorps members will serve directly this year with Alabama Environmental Council, Birmingham Bar Volunteer Lawyers, Food Bank of Central Alabama, Freshwater Land Trust, Girls on the Run, Heart Gallery of Alabama, The Mayor’s Office of Civic Engagement, Norwood Resource Center, One Roof, Pathways, Railroad Park, Safehouse of Shelby County, Traveler’s Aid Society, Woodlawn Foundation, YMCA Northeast Branch and YouthServe.
 Members are key components in providing much-needed services in local schools, to persons experiencing homelessness, in child development facilities, for victims of domestic violence, with economic and environmental empowerment, through community enrichment and leadership development.

 A national service initiative, AmeriCorps is akin to the Peace Corps, and is for persons desiring to commit to at least one year of service nationally, rather than internationally.
 Since its inception in 1994, more than 900,000 AmeriCorps members have contributed over one billion hours in service to their country while leveraging millions of community volunteers.
 Local YWCA AmeriCorps members alone served more than 53,000 hours in 2013-2014 benefitting the metro-Birmingham area, Shelby, Blount and St. Clair Counties.